top of page

 How we helped

-• Define delegation processes helped build a scalable team structure
+• Clarified roles and built a scalable team structure

-• Co-created weekly schedules to eliminate understaffing and prevent burnout
+• Created realistic weekly schedules to prevent overwork

-• Identified and trained the next team leaders
+• Identified and developed two new team leads

-This wasn't just about fixing systems — it was about rethinking how the business operated under pressure
+This wasn’t just about fixing logistics - it was about creating breathing room so the team could do great work without burning out.

 Image by Brooke Cagle